 Rockford has cold winters, and a heat pump is designed to move heat from one area to another.
 When there’s less heat outside, the heat pump will need to run almost continuously to keep your home comfortable.
 This is not a malfunction, so be prepared for it.

-Unlike a furnace, a heat pump does not become more efficient if you drop the temperature or increase it during those times when you are not home.
+Unlike a furnace, a heat pump does not become more efficient if you drop the temperature or increase it during those times when you are not home so don’t toggle the temperature.
 Instead, use the timer to turn it off and on when you are at work, but leave the temperature alone.
 Any change in temperature will cause the heat pump to start pumping, which will raise your energy bills.

 Be Careful With Emergency Heat Mode